How to contribute¶

 Preparing a Merge Request¶

-While working on your branch to prepare a Merge Request (MR), make sure you respect the following rules:
+While working on your branch to prepare a Merge Request, make sure you respect the following rules:

 Prefer small atomic commits over a large one that does many things.

-Never mix reindentation, whitespace deletion, or other style changes with actual code changes.
+Don’t mix refactoring, reindentation, whitespace deletion, or other style changes with new features or other real changes.

 Try as much as possible to make every patch compile, not only the last one.